 To aid the development of competitive Proposals, APGP will provide application TA to eligible Applicants through a third-party provider (Civix).
-Depending on the volume of interest received, OPR will prioritize Applicants from Funding Target communities (including California Native American Tribes, Disadvantaged Communities (DAC), and Small and Rural Communities only) for application TA (See Section 1.5.
-Funding Targets).
-Applicants interested in being considered for Application TA should submit the Pre-Application Interest Form as soon as possible and no later than March 15, 2024 to be prioritized for assistance.
+Depending on the volume of interest received, OPR will prioritize applicants from Funding Target communities, such as California Native American Tribes, Disadvantaged Communities (DAC), and Small and Rural Communities, based on the volume of interest received.
+Additionally, consideration will be given to the applicant's capacity for proposal development (refer to Section 2.4.
+Funding Targets for more information).
+Applicants interested in being considered for Application TA should submit the Pre-Application Interest Form as soon as possible and by March 18, 2024 to be considered for priority technical assistance.
+Technical assistance requests will be accepted on a rolling basis after this time.